KosugeShoui/HDE-Track/README.md

 ## Installation
-The codebases are built on top of [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) and [CenterTrack](https://github.com/xingyizhou/CenterTrack).
+The codebases are built on top of [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).

 #### Requirements
 - Linux, CUDA>=12.4